About us

 Anna

-Anna, known to many as the Culinary Anthropologist, is a cook, writer, and anthropologist with a profound love for food in all its forms.
+Anna, known to many as the Culinary Anthropologist, is a cook, writer and anthropologist with a profound love for food in all its forms.
 Originally from the UK, she spent several years in San Francisco, where she trained as a chef and gained invaluable experience at Alice Waters’ iconic restaurant, Chez Panisse, in Berkeley.

 Matt

 Matt plays a vital role in keeping the farm productive.
 He maintains the buildings and machinery while also taste-testing many of Anna’s culinary creations.
 If there’s a problem, he’s usually already fixed it or is busy coming up with a clever solution.
 With a genuine passion for the land, Matt has fully embraced farm life.
-Whether he’s dealing with endless bureaucracy (which truly tests his patience), chopping firewood like a pro, repairing broken items, or perfecting his latest batch of home-cured charcuterie, he’s rarely idle.
+Whether he’s dealing with endless bureaucracy (which truly tests his patience), cutting firewood like a pro, repairing broken items, or perfecting his latest batch of home-cured charcuterie, he’s rarely idle.

 What our guests say about us